 Sunday worship services at St. John's involve clergy and lay people working together before, during and after the service(s).
 Our worship services are a community offering to God.
 From captivating sermons, to behind the scenes Altar Guild members, our worship is enriched by the participation and talent of parishioners of all ages.
-Music is an integral part of our worship - from the superb St. John's Choir, to organ preludes and postludes played by our choir master and organist Dr. Miriam Zach, to the multi-talented Bell Choir, to individual musical offerings.
+Music is an integral part of our worship - from the superb St. John's Singers, to organ preludes and postludes played by our choir master and organist Dr. Miriam Zach, to individual musical offerings.
 There are many ways one can participate in worship at St. John's.
 Consider these additional opportunities:

 As a Chalice Bearer